ckcollab/ckcollab/_posts/2021-2-5-Tailwind-vs-Bootstrap-vs-Semantic-UI.md

 |Tailwindcss|3739.4kB|3020.7kB|

 Wow!
 Tailwind is not looking good here, but not to worry.
 There's an ace up the sleeve of Tailwind, and that is PurgeCSS.
 This tool automatically goes through cleans up unused classes from Tailwind.
-Using this, you can get expect to get where around 150kb to 250kb.
+Using this, you can get expect to get somewhere around 150kb to 250kb.
 Updating the list with these numbers, it would look like this.
 (Keep in mind Semantic also includes a sizeable Javascript library.)